Permutation-equivariant quantum K-theory of Fermat singularities: Introduction

 The state space also carries a natural $\bmu_r$-action, and we obtain an analogue of Givental--Tonita's adelic characterization theorem \cite{giventalHirzebruchRiemannRoch2011}. \begin{introthm} Let $f$ be a $\bmu_r$-invariant element of $\cK$.
-Then $f$ lies in the image of the $J$ function if and only if \begin{itemize} \item $f$ has poles only at $q=0,\infty$, and at the roots of unity; \item the expansion of $f$ at $q=1$ is a value of the fake $J$-function; \item for all $\xi_0\in \bmu_\infty$ such that $\xi_0^r$ has order $m$, we have where $\cT L^\fake$ is the tangent space at the point $\Phi_0f \in L^\fake$, $\Delta$ is the operator of the fake theory (\Cref{prop:Delta}), and $\Box_{\xi_0}$ is defined by
+Then $f$ lies in the image of the $J$-function if and only if \begin{itemize} \item $f$ has poles only at $q=0,\infty$, and at the roots of unity; \item the expansion of $f$ at $q=1$ is a value of the fake $J$-function; \item for all $\xi_0\in \bmu_\infty$ such that $\xi_0^r$ has order $m$, we have where $\cT L^\fake$ is the tangent space at the point $\Phi_0f \in L^\fake$, $\Delta$ is the operator of the fake theory (\Cref{prop:Delta}), $\Box_{\xi_0}$ is the operator of the spine theory (see \Cref{section:spinecohft}), and the maps $\Phi_{\zeta}$ are defined in \Cref{defn:morphismePhi}.

-\end{itemize} \end{introthm} We deduce a simpler characterization of the $J$-function in terms of untwisted invariants. \begin{introcor} Let $L^K_{\FJRW}$ denote the image of the $J$-function, and let $L^{K}_{\un}$ denote the range of the untwisted $J$-function.
+\end{itemize} \end{introthm} We deduce a simpler characterization of the $J$-function in terms of the so-called untwisted invariants.
+The untwisted invariants encode the $S_{n}$ modules obtained as cohomology groups of tautological line bundles on the moduli space of $r$-pin curves (see \Cref{subsection:untwisted}).
+They are easily determined by the quantum K-theory of the point \cite{giventalPermutationEquivariantQuantumKtheory}. \begin{introcor} Let $L^K_{\FJRW}$ be the image of the $J$-function, and let $L^{K}_{\un}$ be the image of the untwisted $J$-function.
 Then we have

-\end{introcor} This formulation is quite useful because the untwisted invariants coincide with the permutation-equivariant quantum K-theory of a point, explicitly computed by Givental \cite{giventalPermutationEquivariantQuantumKtheory}.
-In particular, we deduce from it the following theorem.